makoteq/metaxa/CONTRIBUTING.md

 **15.** Click on `Create Pull Request`.

 **16.** Woohoo!
-You have made a PR to the color :boom: .
+You have made a PR to the Metaxa :boom: .
 Wait for your submission to be accepted and your PR to be merged.

 **Thank you for your interest in contributing to our Repo!🏼**